 Qt for Android

-Qt for Android enables you to run Qt 5 applications on Android devices.
-All Qt modules (essentials and add-ons) are supported except the following:
+Qt for Android enables you to run Qt applications on Android devices.
+The following configurations are supported:

 The following list summarizes what you can do with Qt for Android: